Newbliss railway station

 Newbliss railway station was on the Dundalk and Enniskillen Railway in the Republic of Ireland.
 It served Newbliss.

+History

 The Dundalk and Enniskillen Railway opened the station on 14 August 1855.

-It closed on 1 October 1957.
+The station was closed to passenger traffic on 1 October 1957, due to the Northern Ireland government closing the cross-border lines in the north 2 weeks earlier, but survived to goods traffic until 1960.